 Also: “value” is most definitely not the same as “price.”
 And we’ll get into that here, too because those two things get conflated a lot.

-- As a noun, it means: relative worth, merit, or importance; or material worth, as in commerce or trade; the worth of something in terms of the amount of other things for which it can be exchanged.
+- As a noun, the word, “value” means: relative worth, merit, or importance; or material worth, as in commerce or trade; the worth of something in terms of the amount of other things for which it can be exchanged.

-- As a verb, it means: to consider with respect to worth, excellence, usefulness, or importance.
+- As a verb, the word, “value” means: to consider with respect to worth, excellence, usefulness, or importance.

-And that’s it: Value is a concept that humans make up in their minds and feelings about a thing.
+And that’s it: Value is something that humans make up in their minds and desires about a thing which they may or may not want to possess or use.
 And it has a quantity or a magnitude that can be compared to the amount that they “value” some other thing.

 But that can’t be it!
 Can it?

 That definition is awfully squishy and subjective.
 What about it being the basis for economics?
 Economics has a lot of fancy mathematics.
-Where’s its technical, mathematical definition?
+Where is the technical, mathematical definition of value?
 There has to be a mathematical definition, right?
 An important thing like “value” has to have some sort of precise mathematical formula relating it in some hard and fast way to some principle or physical set of things in the real world, doesn’t it?